josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <Update date="10/3/24" title="Matt offers buyouts to Automattic employees">

-It's being leaked through a number of channels that Automattic is offering employees buyout packages, said to be worth ~~up to $30k~~ at least $30k (see below), if they want to leave over all of this.
+It's being leaked through a number of channels that Automattic is offering employees buyout packages, said to be worth ~~up to $30k~~ at least $30k, if they want to leave over all of this.
 It appears to be generous, although it evokes Elon's deal to Twitter employees (which at this point I'm guessing Matt would take as a compliment); "get with me or get out."

 A number of prominent figures in the organization are said to have taken the exit deal, [reportedly including Josepha Haden Chomphosy](https://x.com/jeffr0/status/1841679115419553825), the Executive Director of the WordPress project (who by all accounts—including my own—is an exceptional person, and who many felt was much better fit to lead WordPress than Matt.
 Also, unrelated: she's also a fellow Kansas Citian and elected official in my county, so shout-out to a local Councilmember).